Emzzy241/Animal-Wikipaedia/README.md

 #### made by Mojiboye Emmanuel

-### A website for learning about three animals, are they are: snakes, insects, and turtles.
+### A website for learning about three animals, namely: snakes, insects, and turtles.

 ### Technologies Used
 * Git